elesiuta/backupy/README.md

   -l, --load   Load configuration from <source>/.backupy/config.json
 ```
 ## Extra Configuration Options
-- Some options can only be set from the config file
+- Some options can only be set from the config.json file
   - archive_dir
     - can be any subdirectory, default = ".backupy/Archive"
   - config_dir